 Costs, Application & Deadlines

-Program price for 2014: $3,990 + tuition + Fees.
+Program price for 2015: $4,100 + tuition + Fees.
 This cost may be paid in installments.
-The payment schedule for summer 2014 is as follows:
+The payment schedule for summer 2015 is as follows: Space is limited.
+We encourage you to apply as soon as possible.

 Some forms of financial aid may be applied to this program, so participants should see a financial aid counselor as soon as possible.